dusk-network/docs-public/src/content/docs/learn/deep-dive/piecrust.md

 ---
 title: Piecrust and piecrust-uplink
-description: The underlying VM of Dusk explained.
+description: Learn about Dusk Piecrust, the wasmtime VM that efficiently executes smart contracts on Dusk.

 ---

 ## Piecrust